 18 healthy meal prep ideas

-Get ahead with our easy meal prep recipes for lunch or dinner.
-Make them in advance and enjoy all week, from healthy pasta salads to nourishing curries, soups and roast veg.
+Get ahead with our healthy meal prep recipes for lunch or dinner.
+Make them in advance and enjoy all week, from nourishing salads to curries and soups.

 Whether you're looking to eat a little healthier, save money on food or minimise waste, the pros of preparing your meals ahead are endless.
 And when it comes to pre-portioned lunches and fuss-free dinners, we have all the healthy recipes you need.